AUTHOR: BABLI

 Settlement

-Once the system authorizes and authenticates the payment, the settlement process begins, and the funds move from the customer’s account to the merchant’s account.
+Once the system authorises and authenticates the payment, the settlement process begins, and the funds move from the customer’s account to the merchant’s account.
 In some cases, the system may briefly store the funds in a “settlement account” before, ultimately, transferring them to the merchant’s bank account.

 This process ensures that the merchant receives the agreed-upon amount for the goods or services provided, and it typically takes place within a few days of the initial transaction.